 The purpose of this DOE-NRC Public Forum is to begin a dialogue on a regulatory framework for fusion for any type of fusion energy reactor system supported by either the public sector or private sector with domestic and international regulating bodies.

-The FIA thanks all the speakers and participants for their willingness to participate and provide their perspectives on this topic.
-Participants include representatives from industry, regulatory bodies around the world, and interested stakeholders.
-Paul Dabbar, the Undersecretary of Science at the Department of Energy, will give introductory remarks.
+Participants will include representatives from industry, regulatory bodies around the world, and interested stakeholders.
+Paul Dabbar, the Undersecretary of Science at the Department of Energy, and Kristine Svinicki, Chair of the U.S. Nuclear Regulatory Commission, will give introductory remarks.

-This meeting is open to the public and we encourage participation by the fusion community and other stakeholders.
-Registration is required if you are planning on attending, either in-person or remotely.
+This meeting is virtual and open to the public.
+The FIA encourages participation by the fusion community and other stakeholders.
+Registration is required if you are planning on attending remotely.
 Please RSVP using the following link: DoE/NRC/FIA Public Forum Registration.
 This will help the organizers in the planning for both the forum and future activities on this subject.

 Fusion Industry Association Principles for Fusion Regulation

-In preparation for this event, the FIA has published a short one-pager (below) outlining the principles of a Regulatory Framework to Support the Fusion Revolution in America.
-Please read the entire document for details.
+In preparation for this event, the FIA has published a short one-pager (below) outlining the principles of a Regulatory Framework to Support the Fusion Revolution in America, as well as a longer White Paper on a Fusion Regulatory Framework.
+You can read the entire documents for details.
 The key findings are below.